upstate-csci-236-master/master-program-recommender/README.md

 average-ratings: a list of tuples that contains the averages of the ratings from the top three recommendation for a each book
-ratings-dictionary: a dictionary containing each recommendation-user and their list of ratings for each book program-user commands: a list of commands the program must recognize and process; these are: averages, recommendation, quit
+ratings-dictionary: a dictionary containing each recommendation-user and their list of ratings for each book program-user commands: a list of commands the program must recognize and process; these are: averages, recommendation, quit ratings.dat: a large text file of book ratings used in testing small_ratings.dat: a small text file of books ratings used in testing
 ```

 # Implementation Details: